apptentive/apptentive-titanium/README.md

 Surveys can be created on our website and presented, in-app, to users.

-You can check if there are any available surveys that have been downloaded from the server with the following:
+You can check if there are any available surveys that have been downloaded from the server:

     apptentiveModule.hasSurveyAvailableWithNoTags();